SamuelEduardoSilva/pace-2020/README.md

 cd x.cpp
 g++ -o x x.cpp
 ```
-There are three ways to correctly invoke the program:
+There are a way to correctly invoke the program:

 ```bash
 ./x < my_graph.gr